Schiphol Airport station: Bus services

+Line 369 is operated by the GVB.

 Other facilities

 Travelers have access to Schiphol Plaza, the airport's landside shopping centre, accessible to both air travelers and local customers.
 In addition to several smaller stores, Schiphol Plaza also contains two medium-sized supermarkets, Food Village and Albert Heijn.
 These supermarkets are open until midnight seven days a week.
 Soft-drink and snack machines are available on the platforms, as in most Dutch train stations.

+Schiphol Plaza is getting an extension.
+This will create space for a separate train passenger area that will only be accessible via access gates.
+The renovation should start in 2022 and be completed in 2025, but has not yet started as of 2024.